Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 ### 2.1 Add and explore data

+In this warm up exercise, we will be looking at the transit boardings in the Helsinki metropolitan area.
+You will be creating a choropleth map that whows the number of boardings per area.

 1. In order to get a proper touch of QGIS and how the different tools work, we will of course need data.
 Download 1_Exercise_data.zip from the [Github repository](https://github.com/Tampere-University-Urban-Physics/fundamentals-of-gis/tree/master/Data), save it in a folder for this exercise, and extract the contents from the zip.

 2. Open the Data Source Manager (see 1.1)